- 1Willing to talk and engage in activities with other people; friendly: being a sociable person, Eva loved entertainingMore example sentences

 - Blue, 41, was a sociable type, with a close circle of friends, many of whom were professionals: accountants, lawyers and businessmen he got to know as he sold them cars over the years.

-- 1.1(Of a place, occasion, or activity) characterized by friendliness or social interaction: a very sociable little villageMore example sentences
+- 1.1(Of a place, occasion, or activity) marked by friendliness: a very sociable little villageMore example sentences

 - There are 150 affiliated athletics and running clubs in Scotland, and while some are geared to serious athletes, most are friendly, open and sociable places to start training.